Eastern Idaho State Fair: Attractions

-Chinese, Japanese, Mexican, American, and Indian food is sold at the fair, including teriyaki bowls, tiger ears, scone nuggets, turkey legs, hamburgers, funnel cakes, curly fries, ice cream, and Dutch oven cooking.
-A famous meal at the fair is the "ice cream potato" which consists of ice cream dressed up to look like a baked potato with cheddar cheese, bacon, and sour cream as toppings.
+Chinese, Japanese, Mexican, American, and Indian food is sold at the fair including teriyaki bowls, elephant ears (fried dough), scone nuggets, turkey legs, hamburgers, funnel cakes, curly fries, ice cream, and food made in Dutch ovens.
+A famous meal at the fair is the "ice cream potato" which consists of ice cream dressed to look like a baked potato with cheddar cheese, bacon, and sour cream as toppings.

 Weekdays at the grandstands, horse races are held from noon until about late afternoon.
 After every few heats, the Indian relays are held.
 The Native American tribes have three horses each, which are taken for three laps around the track.
-In order to use every horse each tribe has to do a switch after taking one lap, and the man on the horse does not wait until the horse is at a dead halt.
-The participants in the race jump off the horse while horse is slowing down, then run and jump onto the next horse.
-Those who fail to jump correctly get far behind the other teams.
-The horses from which they jump are sometimes unable to slow down in time, and trample the rider.
+In order to use every horse each tribe has to switch after taking one lap, and the man on the horse does not wait until the horse is at a dead halt.
+The participants in the race jump off the horse while the horse is slowing down, then run and jump onto the next horse.
+Those who fail to jump correctly quickly get far behind the other teams.
+The horses from which they jump are sometimes unable to slow down in time and trample the rider.
 Many people participate in gambling on the race.

 Night time events include motocross, bull riding, rodeo, tractor pulls, concerts, and a demolition derby.
 The concerts change every year, with different genres and performers.
 The 2015 edition of the fair features Gabriel Iglesias and Cheap Trick as headline performers.
 On two other small stages, smaller events take place.
 Some of the smaller events include hypnotists, arm wrestling contests, "Idaho Idol" (sponsored by KFTZ "Z-103.FM"), local dance teams, singing, and comedy shows.
 Other events surrounding the stage include a petting zoo, camp trailers, and a reptile show.

 Fairground rides and games are operated at the show, including child rides and adult rides, including the Zipper, Fun Slide, House of Mirrors, and trucks that go around on a track.
 Tickets and wristbands are sold to the rides and the games.
-The rides are provided by Butler Amusements.
+The rides are provided by Butler Amusements in Fairfield, California southwest of Sacramento.
 Animals displayed at the fair include dairy and beef cattle, different types and breeds of horses, sheep, pigs, goats, chicken, rabbits, and ostriches.
 The public is allowed to showcase their livestock for the 4H program.

 Buildings on the fairgrounds include agricultural information, advertising of hot tubs, trailers, fireplaces, siding for houses, and others.
 The smaller buildings may contain craft items.
 Blankets, handmade clothes, and other stitching work is displayed, along with photography of animals, nature, children, weddings, families, senior pictures, and other subjects.